Belize at a glance

 We'd love to host your group!
 We've been leading Belize Mission Trips since 1990, so your trip will be well-planned, Christ-centered and safe.

-Our full-time Missionary in Belize, Dr. Paul Whisnant, has lived in Belize since 1990, and is a dual citizen of the United States and Belize.
+Our full-time Missionary in Belize, Dr. Paul Whisnant, was born in the U.S., but has lived in Belize since 1990, and is a dual citizen of the United States and Belize.
 He will work with you to design your groups trip to benefit your group and our Churches in Belize.
-We will handle all the in-Belize details from start-to-finish, making your trip planning easy.
+We will handle all the in-Belize details from start-to-finish, making your trip planning easy and hassle-free.

 Belize is the only country in Central America where English is the official language, so it'll be easy for you to communicate directly with locals.

-Kids ministry, church planting, sports ministry, choir performance, evangelism, feeding needy children, construction, medical missions and dental missions are available to you as Ministry options.
-You can choose which ministries your team are best suited for prior to serving in Belize on your mission trip.
+Kids ministry, sports ministry, choir performance, evangelism, feeding needy children, Church planting, construction, medical missions and dental missions are available to you as Ministry options.
+You can choose which ministries your team are best suited for prior to serving in Belize on your short term mission trip.

 Our partnerships with local Churches and Schools will enable you to encourage local Pastors in sustainable, long-term Ministry that will continue to impact the village after you have returned home.